There’s a lot of misunderstandings and ‘un-truths’ about mobile homes and manufactured homes.

 If your home was made after June 15, 1976, there is/was a compliance certificate (HUD Data Plate) in the home.
 It can be on the inside of a cabinet door, under the sink, around the breaker box, etc. There should also be a red plaque on the exterior of the home that will give you the basic information such as the manufacturer and the model year.

-There should also be a manufacturers plaque around the front door of your home.
+There should also be a manufacturers plaque around the end or front door of your home.
 This will be the case for some homes made before 1976 too.
 It’s more a form of advertising but it will give you enough information to get you started.

 You can also look on the tongue or frame of the home for a stamped number.
 This is the homes serial number.
 It is just like a vehicle’s VIN number and can identify the model and manufacturer.